cetz-package/cetz/manual.typ

   ```])

 === Arc
 Draws an arc to the canvas.
 Exactly two of the three values `start`, `stop`, and `delta` should be defined.
 You can set the radius of the arc by setting the `radius` style option.
-You can also draw an ellpitical arc by passing an array where the first number is the radius in the x direction and the second number is the radius in the y direction.
+You can also draw an elliptical arc by passing an array where the first number is the radius in the x direction and the second number is the radius in the y direction.

 ```typ
 #arc(position, start: auto, stop: auto, delta: auto, name: none, anchor: none,)